khainguyen21/predicted_waiting_times_of_Old_Faithful/README.md

 Today, I will use a dataset on eruption durations and waiting times to see if we can make such predictions accurately with linear regression.

-The dataset has one row for each observed eruption.
+The original dataset has one row for each observed eruption.
 It includes the following columns:

+duration: Eruption duration, in minutes

+wait: Time between this eruption and the next, also in minutes

+## Picture:

+In the picture below, I have added the predicted column after training data and predicted the wait time.

+It includes the follow columns:

 duration: Eruption duration, in minutes